 Quotes will be provided to organizers within 30 days following presentation and/or review at the Special Events Task Force.

 Invoices for municipal services will be issued no later than ninety (90) calendar days after the final day of the event.

 Municipal Traffic Services/Right of Way must approve all street closure requests.

 Abutter approval is no longer required for street closures, however all successful street closure applicants must inform effected citizens of an approved closure no later than 21 days prior to the start of the event.

-For more information please contact Andrew Cox Senior Civic Events Coordinator at email@example.com or (902)490-4729.
+For more detailed information on the Special Events Task Force please contact Andrew Cox, Senior Civic Events Coordinator at email@example.com or (902)490-4729.